 From 1972 through 1974, Casanova was a backup catcher for the Braves.
 The first year, he was behind Earl Williams, a strong hitter who didn’t relish being behind the plate.
 In ’73, Johnny Oates came over from the Baltimore Orioles in the deal that sent Williams away, but he hurt his leg in July, and so Casanova was the starter during the second half of the year.
 In ’74, he was the third-stringer; Atlanta obtained Vic Correll near the end of spring training and gave Correll his first real chance to play in the majors.
 Overall, Casanova played in 173 games during those three seasons, batting .210 with 9 homers and 36 RBIs.

-Casanova and Henry Aaron became quite friendly in Atlanta because they were both alumni of the Indianapolis Clowns.34 Perhaps the biggest on-field highlight of his time in Atlanta was catching knuckleballer Phil Niekro’s no-hitter on August 5, 1973.
-Paul helped carry Niekro off the field “because he’s a beautiful guy.”35 Analyzing the game, he declared, “I’ve never seen his knuckler better and he threw 95 percent knucklers.
+Casanova and Henry Aaron became quite friendly in Atlanta because they were both alumni of the Indianapolis Clowns.34 The biggest on-field highlight of his time in Atlanta was catching knuckleballer Phil Niekro’s no-hitter on August 5, 1973.
+Paul helped carry Niekro off the field “because he’s a beautiful guy.”35 Analyzing the game, he declared, “I’ve never seen his knuckler better and he threw 95% knucklers.
 I just tried to keep him cool and keep him throwing it.
 All I worried about was blocking the ball.”36

 Padres manager Don Zimmer responded, “It’s pretty hard to hit a ball that Casanova can’t even catch.”
 When asked in 2012 about his approach to receiving the knuckleball, Paulino responded, “It is like catching butterflies with a catching glove.”